ShaunJhingoor/AllAdventure/README.md

   const handleSubmitReview = async (e) => {
     e.preventDefault();
-    const newReview = { //Sending to the backend
+    const newReview = { //Sending to the backend a new review in the formate that it is taken
       review: {
         review: review,
         trail_id: trail.id,